Welcome to Gujō-Hachiman

 Following a tradition dating to the 1590s, townsfolk engage in frenzied dancing on 32 nights between mid-July and early September.
 Visitor participation is encouraged, especially during tetsuya odori, the four main days of the festival (13 to 16 August), when the dancing goes all night.

-Otherwise, the town's sparkling rivers, narrow lanes and stone bridges maintain appeal.
-A famous spring, Sōgi-sui, near the centre of town, is something of a pilgrimage site, named for a Momoyama-era poet.
-People who rank such things place Sōgi-sui at the top of the list for clarity.
+Otherwise, the town's good-value ryokan, sparkling rivers, well-preserved wooden storefronts and stone bridges beneath wooded peaks maintain appeal.
+Near the town centre, the famous spring Sōgi-sui is a pilgrimage site, named for a Momoyama-era poet.
+Spring connoisseurs place Sōgi-sui at the top of the list for clarity.